Skip to main content

 Pro Tip: Stay in constant contact with your lender.
 Ask: “What’s missing?
 What can delay approval?”

-You’ve passed the first underwriting phase, but conditions (like document checks) remain.
+You’ve cleared the first underwriting phase, pending minor document or verification steps.

-All docs are approved, appraisal is done, and the lender is ready to fund.
+All conditions are met, appraisal complete, and lender ready to fund.

 Why Conditional Approval Matters

-You'll know exactly what documents or updates are needed before final approval.
+• Clarifies requirements: You’ll know exactly what to fix before final approval.

 Common Pitfalls After Conditional Approval